cms-dev/cms/docs/Task types.rst

 Standard task types
 ===================

 CMS ships with four task types: Batch, OutputOnly, Communication, TwoSteps.
 The first three are well tested and reasonably strong against cheating attempts and stable with respect to the evaluation times.
-TwoSteps is less secure with respect to cheating; it can be used in situations where cheating attempts are unlikely, or at least with strong security-by-obfuscation (that is, with encrypted inputs, outputs, and communication protocols).
-This doesn't prevent all types of attacks, but provides safety against the easier ones.
+TwoSteps is a somewhat simpler way to implement a special case of a Communication task, but it is substantially less secure with respect to cheating.
+We suggest avoiding TwoSteps for new tasks, and migrating old tasks to Communication.

 OutputOnly does not involve programming languages.
 Batch is tested with all languages CMS supports out of the box, (C, C++, Pascal, Java, C#, Python, PHP, Haskell, Rust), but only with the first five when using a grader.
 Communication is tested with C, C++, Pascal and Java.
 TwoSteps only with C. Regardless, with some work all task types should work with all languages.